Butter shortage: How the holiday baking season could be affected

 But with the holiday season coming up, many may have to scramble to find enough butter for their baked goods.
 That’s according to the Wall Street Journal, which recently reported on a dairy shortage in the U.S. due to staffing issues and lower milk production.

-With less butter on shelves and in storage facilities (reportedly the lowest since 2017), that means the price of the yellow stuff has gone up.
+With less butter on shelves and in storage facilities (reportedly the lowest since 2017), that means the price of the yellow stuff has gone up, WJW reports.

 Since last summer, butter prices have soared, making it one of the grocery items hardest hit by inflation, data from the Labor Department shows.
 Butter prices jumped 24.6% between late July 2021 and August 2022, third only to margarine (38.3%) and eggs (39.8%).